 in each case, including any renewals, extensions, patents of addition, supplementary protection certificates, revivals, re-examinations, and reissues thereof.
 (Medicines Patent Pool and Bristol-Myers Squibb Company License and Technology Transfer Agreement, §1.1).

-Alternative One: Any human pharmaceutical products produced under license from ____ and/or ____ in the Field and containing the Licensed Compound as one of its active ingredients (or as its sole active ingredient), in finished form or in such other forms, presentations, doses and formulations.
+Alternative One: Any human pharmaceutical products produced under license from [company] and/or [company] in the Field and containing the Licensed Compound as one of its active ingredients (or as its sole active ingredient), in finished form or in such other forms, presentations, doses and formulations.
 (Medicines Patent Pool and Bristol-Myers Squibb Company License and Technology Transfer Agreement, §1.1).

 Alternative Two: Pharmaceutical compositions comprised of the Compound as the therapeutically active ingredient and which uses or is developed or manufactured using or in connection with the [licensed] Intellectual Property.
 (Supernus and United Therapeutics Exclusive License Agreement, §1.1).

 One to whom or to which a license is granted.
 (Your Dictionary, Licensee).

 One who grants a license.
 (Your Dictionary, Licensor)

 Those countries defined by the Organisation for Economic Co-operation and Development as low and middle income countries based on gross national income (GNI) per capita as published by the World Bank.
 (OECD, DAC List of ODA Recipients).

 All activities related to the production, manufacture, processing, filling, finishing, packaging, labeling, shipping, and holding of the Licensed Product, or any intermediate thereof, including process development, process qualification and validation, scale-up, pre-clinical, clinical and commercial manufacture and analytic development, product characterization, stability testing, quality assurance, and quality control.
 (AbbVie and Medicines Patent Pool License Agreement, §1.10).